-Pre-Holocaust Period: The oldest archeological trace related to excavations in the ancient city Stobi speak of the earliest presence of the Jews in Macedonia, which points to a continuous existence (cultural, religious, linguistic and socio-economic practices) of a Jewish community on this territory from the I-V century A.D.
+Pre-Holocaust Period: The oldest archaeological trace related to excavations in the ancient city Stobi speak of the earliest presence of the Jews in Macedonia, which points to a continuous existence (cultural, religious, linguistic and socio-economic practices) of a Jewish community on this territory from the I-V century A.D.
 The discovered, but still not fully processed findings under Synagogue I dated from II century A.D., refer to their origin a century earlier.
-In the late III or IV century A.D., above Synagogue I Synagogue II was erected, which was transformed into a basilica in the V century A.D., and the century-long continuity of the Jewish community was stopped.
+In the late III or IV century A.D., above Synagogue I, Synagogue II was erected, which was transformed into a basilica in the V century A.D., and the century-long continuity of the Jewish community was stopped.

 After the expulsion of the Jews from Spain (1492) and Portugal (1496), around 11, 000 Jews, mostly Sephardim, migrated in the then Ottoman Macedonia.
 The largest part of the Sephardic Jews settled in Skopje, Bitola and Štip, as well as in a few other smaller towns in Macedonia: in Ohrid, Dojran, Strumica and Kratovo.

 The Jewish Community of Macedonia is one of the five religious communities (Orthodox Church, Islamic Community, the Roman Catholic Church and the Evangelical Methodist Church) represented in the Constitution, the highest legal act that defines the state regulation of the Republic of Macedonia.
 Since 1991, the Skopje Jewish community acts independently from the Jewish Union of Yugoslavia.
 Today, around 200 Jews live in Macedonia.
 Synagogue services are performed in the synagogue Bet Yaakov only on great Jewish holidays, since presently there isn’t a permanent rabbi in Macedonia.
-Up until 2000, the synagogue service was performed by Ichaak Asiel, the chief rabbi in Belgrade (Serbia), who later resigned the duty to Avi Kozma, the first rabbi born in Macedonia.
-The Jewish Community in Skopje today carries out various cultural activities related to publishing, music, education and culture within its annual program.
+Up until 2000, the synagogue service was performed by Ichaak Asiel, the chief rabbi in Belgrade (Serbia), who later resigned the duty to Avi Kozma, the first rabbi born in modern Macedonia.
+The Jewish Community in Skopje today carries out various cultural activities related to its annual program.

 written by Sofija Grandakovska